 The classical theory emphasized the mechanical and physiological variables and deemed them the primary factor in inferring its efficiency.
 However, when the efficiency was checked, it was found that the positive aspect of these factors did not evoke a positive response in work behaviour.

 Hence, the researchers tried to specify the reasons for human behaviour at a job.
-This finally led to the arrangement of neoclassical theory.
-This primarily focuses on human behaviour in the organisation.
-This approach is often referred to as human relations or behavioural theory of organisation.
+This eventually led to the arrangement of the neoclassical theory of economists.
+This mainly emphasizes human behaviour in the organization.
+This approach is often referred to as human relations or behavioural theory of organization.

-The neoclassical theory states that an organisation is a mix of both informal and formal aspects of the organisation.
-This aspect was ignored in the classical theory.
-The organisation’s informal structure is majorly formed due to the social interaction with workers; this affects and gets affected by an organisation’s formal structure.
-Generally, the disputes between the organization and workers exist but need to be simplified when these problems persist.
+The neoclassical theory states that an organization is a mix of both informal and formal aspects of the organization.
+This aspect was ignored in classical theory.
+The organization’s informal structure is majorly formed due to the social interaction with workers; this affects and gets affected by an organization’s formal structure.
+Generally, disputes between the organization and workers often exist but this needs to be resolved immediately as the problems persist.

 Neoclassical theory is based on the assumption that makes its structure irrelevant for different organisation situations.